-But after 9 nights staying at Ban Sala we were ready to move on to the city.
+But after 9 nights staying at Ban Sala we were ready to explore the city.
 We drove to Athens, left the ‘beige’ hire car at the airport and wandered the streets after checking in to our hotel.
 We visited the Benaki museum housed in the Benaki’s family mansion in downtown Athens.
 The museum houses Greek works of art from the prehistorical to the modern times.
-After suffering damage from an earthquake the museum went through an extensive overhaul in the year 2000 with its Asian, Islamic and other artifacts being relocated to alternate museum sites to enable the Benaki to make Greek history and culture its main focus, the only museum in Greece to do so.
-Stunning sculptures, pottery, jewelry, books, documents and other ancient Greek artefacts are displayed. https://www.benaki.org/index.php?lang=el
+After suffering damage from an earthquake the museum went through an extensive overhaul in 2000 with its Asian, Islamic and other artifacts being relocated to alternate museum sites, to enable the Benaki to make Greek history and culture its main focus, the only museum in Greece to do so.
+Stunning sculptures, pottery, jewelry, books, documents and other ancient Greek artefacts are displayed occupied us for a couple of hours.

-There’s a wonderful rooftop restaurant at The Beanki where we took a rest under the cool shade of parasols on a large outdoor balcony.
-We ate the most delicious cake stuffed full of fresh cream.
-On the walk back, we dropped in to a cool little gallery opposite our hotel called The Kalfayan Gallery and saw a local art show by Tassos Pavlopoulos.
+Then to their wonderful rooftop restaurant where we took a rest under the cool shade of parasols on a large outdoor balcony where we ate the most delicious cake stuffed full of fresh cream.
+Walking back we dropped in to a cool little gallery opposite our hotel called The Kalfayan Gallery and saw a local art show by Tassos Pavlopoulos.

-Evidence of the current financial upheaval in Greece is everywhere in Athens.
-We were barely made aware of it in the small towns and villages but capital cities are usually where the population comes together to demonstrate.
+Evidence of the current financial upheaval in Greece is everywhere here.
+We were barely aware of it in the small towns and villages but like in most capital cities this is where the population comes together to demonstrate.

-We walked 13km around Athens on our first full day in the city; the banks were still closed, big queues of people at the cashpoints, lots of political graffiti, news cameras everywhere in the main square…but despite everything they were going through, the people here were really friendly and helpful.
-Athens is a vibrant city and I hope they get what they need.
+We walked 13km around Athens on our first day…the banks were still closed, big queues of people at the cashpoints, lots of political graffiti, news cameras everywhere in the main square…but despite everything people were friendly and helpful; Athens still a vibrant proud city.

 Dave “Yeah leave it where it is that’s a good thing”.Our last day in the city.
 We visited The National Archeological Museum Athens.
-Another impressive collection. https://www.namuseum.gr/en/ There is so much to see that it can become daunting.
-Plan your trip to Athens to allow as much time as possible to visit and learn about Greek and Athenian culture.
-Zeus with his outstretched arms is one of many magnificent statues on display.
+Another impressive collection…so much to see that it becomes daunting…the amount of antiquites, the history, the wish to impossibly absorb it all.
+Zeus with outstretched arms a leaping horse and boy…it’s all breathtaking beauty.